 58 GOAL: The street network is a well-connected system of small blocks, allowing short, direct trips for pedestrians, bicyclists, transit users, drivers, and service vehicles.
-Existing (CP) Addresses emergency response and routing concerns 58.1 POLICY: Build new street connections so that emergency vehicles, transit, and other service vehicles have direct and efficient access.
-Existing (CP) from sea level rise.
+Existing (CP) Addresses emergency response and routing concerns from sea level rise.
+58.1 POLICY: Build new street connections so that emergency vehicles, transit, and other service vehicles have direct and efficient access.
+Existing (CP)

 ID Goal or Policy Language New or Existing Measure?
+Why are we including this goal or policy in the Climate Element?
 Compatibility with TCMP Actions 59 GOAL: Intercity Transit's short- and long-range plans are supported.
-Existing (CP) Provides shade and protection 59.1 Policy: Coordinate with Intercity Transit in requiring developers to provide facilities that help transit riders easily walk, roll, or bike to and from stops, such as shelters, awnings, bike parking, walkways, benches, and lighting.
-Existing (CP) for pedestrians and transit riders during extreme heat.
+Existing (CP) Provides shade and protection 59.1 Policy: Coordinate with Intercity Transit in requiring developers to provide facilities that help transit riders easily walk, roll, or bike to and from stops, such as shelters, awnings, bike parking, walkways, benches, and lighting. for pedestrians and transit riders during extreme heat.
 Promotes equity.
 60 GOAL: Ensure that the local transportation system - including infrastructure, routes, and travel modes - is able to withstand and recover quickly from the impacts of extreme weather events and other hazards exacerbated by climate change.
 New 60.1 POLICY: Use the most up-to-date hazard data to map transportation infrastructure that is vulnerable to repeated floods, sea level rise, and other physical hazards.
 Designate alternative travel routes for critical transportation corridors when streets must be closed.
 Align with regional planning efforts.
 New Ensures transportation networks can withstand and recover from extreme heat, sea level rise, and extreme 60.2 POLICY: Facilitate quick recovery of the whole multimodal transportation system after disruption from disasters or extreme weather events.
 New 60.3 POLICY: Continue to collaborate with WSDOT on bridge monitoring, maintenance, and impacts from extreme heat and extreme New precipitation impacts.